Mt Coot-tha precinct projects

 - 2016-17 – removing the existing picnic facilities and replacing these with accessible facilities and shelters, as well as installing new gas barbecues.

-In early March 2019, Council began further improvements to the Simpson Falls picnic area.
-These works will include installing:
+In mid-2019, Council undertook improvements to the Simpson Falls picnic area including installing:

 - more interactive children’s artwork